-RELAYS K11, K12 AND K13 (SPEC A)
+RELAYS K11 AND K12 (SPEC A)

 Relays K11 and K12 are provided for the switched B+ and starter circuits to handle the higher DC currents in these circuits.
-Relay K13 is provided when the engine is equipped with glow plug(s) for preheat.
 They feed through terminal block TB1 to the engine wiring harness.
 See Figure 5-9.

 FIGURE 5-9.
-RELAYS K11, K12 AND K13
+RELAYS K11 AND K12